MonchaGames/New-Gaia/README.md

 </br></br>
 <h2>Other stuff</h2>
 Use Object Oriented Programming</br>
-We're using Love2d and middleclass</br>
+We're using Love2d, bump, and middleclass</br>